The Cult: Marduk's Longest Night

 - 33 % positive mentions

 The music in the game is widely praised, with many reviewers highlighting the atmospheric soundtrack as a standout feature that enhances the overall experience.
-Despite some criticism of the game's story, the soundtrack is noted for its quality and ability to immerse players in the game's mysterious setting.
-Overall, the music is considered a significant strength, elevating the gameplay.
+Despite the game's low budget, the soundtrack is considered a strong point, effectively immersing players in the game's mysterious setting.
+However, some critics note that while the music is decent, it does not fully compensate for the story's lack of originality.

-“However, the music is decent, but the story is a rip-off of a lot of 80's-90's horror flicks.”
+“However, the music is decent and the story is a rip-off of a lot of 80's-90's horror flicks.”

 “Considering it's a low-budget game, the graphics are okay, but what really shines is the soundtrack.”

-The graphics in the game are generally considered acceptable for a low-budget title, featuring hand-drawn visuals that are well-executed but lack significant animation.
-While some scenes are beautifully painted, the overall aesthetic may appear simple, yet it contributes to a more vibrant experience than initially suggested by screenshots.
+The graphics of the game are generally considered acceptable for a low-budget title, featuring hand-drawn visuals that are well-executed but lack significant animation.
+While some scenes are beautifully painted, the overall aesthetic may appear simple, yet it contributes to a more vibrant experience than what screenshots suggest.
+The standout aspect remains the soundtrack, which enhances the overall presentation.

 “Graphics are well drawn but contain little animation.”